Shaedil/Java2018/README.md

 ### This is... okay.
 Sorry about that, the files in the Master branch are untouched ever since I created them.
 Whenever I learn new ways to make code shorter, more effecient and easier to read, I'll start to create updated versions in a new branch called "Updated."
+Also, all of the java files are displayed in your command prompt/terminal.

 ## License
 This project is licensed under the GNU General Public License v2.0 - see the [LICENSE.md](LICENSE.md) file for details.